Palakkattu Madhavan

 Palakkattu Madhavan (aka Palakkad Madhavan) is a 2015 Tamil language comedy drama film written and directed by M Chandramohan and produced by TCM.
-The film stars Vivek and Sonia Agarwal in the lead roles, while Sheela essays a supporting role.
+The film stars Vivek as the titular character and Sonia Agarwal in the lead roles, while Sheela essays a supporting role.
+The music was composed by Srikanth Deva with cinematography by KS Selvaraj and editing by K. Rajagopal.
+The film released on 3 July 2015.

+The character "Palakkattu Madhavan" is also an acknowledgement of a character with the same name in the movie Andha 7 Naatkal starring Bhagyaraj and Ambika.

 Plot

 Palakattu Madhavan (Vivek) is a lazy, irresponsible man.
 Embarrassed that his wife Lakshmi (Sonia Agarwal) earns more than he does, he quits his job out of spite.
 He then adopts the old woman Pattu Maami (Sheela) as a surrogate mother because she offers to pay cash for the opportunity.
-The character "Palakkattu Madhavan" is also an acknowledgement of a character with the same name in the movie Andha 7 Naatkal starring Bhagyaraj and Ambika.